PaoloCalzone/blog/pages/posts/aaron-swartz-a-programmable-web.md

 date: 2016/05/21
 description: At the time when I was getting into web development, I had the chance to read one of the most inspiring book about the web, Aaron Swartz's A Programmable Web.
 And it completely changed my mind.
 author: Shu
-image: https://shud-og.vercel.app/api/og?title=Notes on A Programmable Web by Aaron Swartz.&s=1235b51a
+image: https://shud-og.vercel.app/api/og?title=Notes on A Programmable Web by Aaron Swartz.
 ---

 # Notes on A Programmable Web by Aaron Swartz